vmanhhhh/PySTA/README.md

 # PySTA

-PySTA is   Simple Torrent-like Application (STA) with the protocols defined by each group, using the TCP/IP protocol stack and must support multi-direction data transfering (MDDT).
+PySTA is a Simple Torrent-like Application (STA) with the protocols defined by each group, using the TCP/IP protocol stack and must support multi-direction data transfering (MDDT).

 ## Features